whiteleaf7/termcolorlight/README.md

 ansicolor(vt100 escape sequence).

 Lightweight version of TermColor.gem.
-No use other gems, it is very simply.
+Not use other gems, it is very simple and very fast.

 ## Installation